 7. We first use the foreign export supply and domestic import demand curves to determine the new world price.
-The foreign supply of exports curve, with a foreign subsidy of 50 percent per unit, becomes XS  40  40(1 0.5)  P. The equilibrium world price is 1.2 and the internal foreign price is 1.8.
+The foreign supply of exports curve, with a foreign subsidy of 0.5per unit, becomes XS  40  40(1 0.5)  P. The equilibrium world price is 1.2 and the internal foreign price is 1.8.
 The volume of trade is 32.
 The foreign demand and supply curves are used to determine the costs and benefits of the subsidy.
 Construct a diagram similar to that in the text and calculate the area of the various polygons.
 The government must provide (1.8  1.2)  32  19.2 units of output to support the subsidy.
 Foreign producers surplus rises due to the subsidy by the amount of 15.3 units of output.
 Foreign consumers surplus falls due to the higher price by 7.5 units of the good.
 Thus, the net loss to Foreign due to the subsidy is 7.5  19.2  15.3  11.4 units of output.
 Home consumers and producers face an internal price of 1.2 as a result of the subsidy.
 Home consumers surplus rises by 70  0.3  0.5 (6  0.3)  21.9, while Home producers surplus falls by 44  0.3  0.5(6  0.3)  14.1, for a net gain of 7.8 units of output.

 8. a.
 False, unemployment has more to do with labor market issues and the business cycle than with tariff policy.
+Empirical estimates suggest that the cost to society of jobs saved through tariffs is exorbitantly high and tariffs may actually increase unemployment in non-protected industries.

 b.
 False, the opposite is true because tariffs by large countries can actually reduce world prices which helps offset their effects on consumers.